wangchr1617/learning/notes/QE/QE结构优化.md

  ecutrho = 500 				!
-Kinetic energy cutoff (Ry) for charge density and potential nosym = .false. 			! if (.TRUE.) symmetry is not used. noinv = .false. 			! if (.TRUE.) disable the usage of k => -k symmetry occupations = 'smearing' degauss = 1.0d-9 			! value of the gaussian spreading (Ry) for brillouin-zone smearing = 'gauss' nspin = 1 					! non-polarized calculation vdw_corr = 'dft-d3' 		!
+Kinetic energy cutoff (Ry) for charge density and potential nosym = .false. 			! if (.TRUE.) symmetry is not used. noinv = .false. 			! if (.TRUE.) disable the usage of k => -k symmetry occupations = 'fixed' degauss = 0.01			! value of the gaussian spreading (Ry) for brillouin-zone smearing = 'gaussian' nspin = 1 					! non-polarized calculation vdw_corr = 'dft-d3' 		!
 Type of Van der Waals correction dftd3_version = 4 			!
 Grimme-D3 BJ damping